PRUDHVI-14/Banking-Application/README.md

 # Banking-Application (core java)

 This is a simple static Banking Application developed using Core Java.
 The project aims to simulate basic banking operations such as Loan approval, deposit, withdrawal, checking loand & current balance.
-It includes object-oriented principles in java.
+It includes object-oriented principles in java.<br>
 <br>
 <b>Features</b>
 <br>